0xd49daa/ipfs-storage/REFERENCE.md

 ### downloadFiles(files, options?)

-Download and decrypt multiple files in parallel.
+Download and decrypt multiple files sequentially (one at a time to bound memory usage).

 ```typescript
 downloadFiles(files: FileDownloadRef[], options?: DownloadFilesOptions): AsyncIterable<DownloadedFile>